 How do the 2024 field-of-study changes affect me?

-If your study permit was applied for before November 1, 2024, the field-of-study requirements do not apply to you.
-If your study permit application was submitted on or after November 1, 2024, and you are at a college or polytechnic, your program must be in an eligible field linked to long-term labour shortage occupations.
+If your study permit was applied for before November 1, 2024, the field-of-study requirements generally do not apply to you.
+If your study permit application was submitted on or after November 1, 2024, and you graduate from a college or polytechnic (or certain shorter university programs), your program generally must be in an eligible field linked to long-term labour shortage occupations.
+Graduates of bachelor's, master's, and doctoral degree programs remain exempt from the field-of-study requirement.
+IRCC has said it does not plan to add or remove eligible fields of study in 2026, but always confirm the current list on canada.ca.

 🍁 Your Next Step